Title

 (5) Enforcement.
 The District Attorney shall have the right to bring an action in a court of competent jurisdiction in this Commonwealth against any law enforcement officer under this section.

 (6) Severability.
-If any provision of this Chapter or application thereof to any person or circumstance is judged invalid, the invalidity shall not affect other provisions or applications of the Chapter which can be given effect without the invalid provision or application, and to this end the provisions of this Chapter are declared severable.
+If any provision of this Section or application thereof to any person or circumstance is judged invalid, the invalidity shall not affect other provisions or applications of the Section which can be given effect without the invalid provision or application, and to this end the provisions of this Section are declared severable.

 § 10-844.
 Visible Badge Requirement.